-The Yoga School in Cambodia has established itself as a premier training center is considered a landmark destination for those looking to immerse deep into yoga, meditation and philosophy.
-Besides offering short-term programs for beginners to evoke interest in the ancient practice, there are long-duration courses to let the learners dive deep into the discipline of yoga an invaluable gift to the world.
+The Yoga School in Rishikesh has established itself as a premier training centre over the last five years of its journey and is considered a landmark destination for those looking to immerse deep into yoga, meditation and philosophy.
+Besides offering short-term programs for beginners to evoke interest in the ancient practice, there are long-duration courses to let the learners dive deep into the discipline of yoga — an invaluable gift to the world.

 Learners coming to our schools have been our brand ambassadors and solely through their word of mouth we have carved out a reputation for ourselves as the most preferred yoga teacher training school.
-But we have never rested on our past laurels and strives to constantly improve our service and facilities.
-This has helped us expand our footprint and quickly establish new centers.
-Bali Yoga School, Himalayan Yoga Ashram, Himalayan Yoga School, Bali Yoga Retreat, The Divine Retreat and Saraswati Yoga Ashram are among the many centers under the umbrella of HYA.
+But we have never rested on our past laurels and strived to constantly improve our service and facilities.
+This has helped us expand our footprint and quickly establish new centres.
+Himalayan Yoga Association Mexico, Himalayan Yoga Association Germany, Himalayan Yoga Association Thailand, Bali Yoga School, Himalayan Yoga Association Cambodia, Himalayan Yoga Association Costa-rica, Himalayan Yoga Ashram, Himalayan Yoga School, Bali Yoga Retreat, The Divine Retreat and Saraswati Yoga Ashram are among the many centres under the umbrella of HYA.

-Under the guidance of Yogi Himanshu, the Himalayan Yoga Association has been spreading its wings — expanding the existing centers and opening new ones in both India and overseas.
+Under the guidance of Yogi Himanshu, the Himalayan Yoga Association has been spreading its wings — expanding the existing centres and opening new ones in both India and overseas.

-The HYA now has branches in Bali, Thailand, Cambodia, Germany and Costa Rica.
+The HYA now has branches in India, Bali, Mexico, Thailand, Cambodia, Germany and Costa Rica.
 Many more would come in due course of time.

 While doing so, it has painstakingly designed the programs and courses to ensure that yoga training is imparted in its purest form as practiced by the Great Yogis and seers.

-While the journey has been quite satisfying so far, the greatest sense of accomplishment comes from seeing thousands of people benefiting from the course, transforming their life and sharing one of the most valuable gifts with others.
-As people from diverse fields, cultures and countries join the various courses, the HYA has constantly re imagined itself to become the numero uno yoga academy in the world.
+While the journey has been quite satisfying so far, the greatest sense of accomplishment comes from seeing thousands of people benefitting from the course, transforming their life and sharing one of the most valuable gifts with others.
+As people from diverse fields, cultures and countries join the various courses, the HYA has constantly reimagined itself to become the numero uno yoga academy in the world.